backdrop-contrib/redis/README.Predis.txt

   https://github.com/nrk/predis

-This file explains how to install the Predis library and the Drupal cache backend.
-If you are an advanced Drupal integrator, please consider the fact that you can easily change all the pathes.
+This file explains how to install the Predis library and the Backdrop cache backend.
+If you are an advanced Backdrop integrator, please consider the fact that you can easily change all the pathes.
 Pathes used in this file are likely to be default for non advanced users.